 Last, but definitely not least, most cash-based practice models that exist are focused on a certain population that can afford to pay out of pocket.
 After all, if your goal is to see only one patient per hour and have low productivity requirements, inherently you will have to charge a premium for your time.
 While cash-based practices dramatically improve the quality of life for the provider—and oftentimes the patient—it is not the solution to the health inequities that exist in our country.

 At MovementX, we have worked extensively to understand how selectively contracting with payers, as opposed to operating strictly as a cash business, can help offload the cost of care for patients while still maintaining our core values.
 We have also implemented sliding fee schedules for those with poor access to health care and designed group exercise classes that offload the cost of care per session.
 There are many ways to get creative that don’t involve high cash-based physical therapy rates.
 Every human deserves to move their best and access the quality of care that cash-based services can provide.

-At the end of the day, cash-based physical therapy is an incredible tool we can use to prove to payers that when we focus on quality and not quantity, our outcomes will improve and providers will have higher quality of lives.
-However, please remember that this model isn’t a get out of jail free card.
+At the end of the day, cash-based physical therapy is an incredible tool we can use to prove to payers that when we focus on quality and not quantity, our outcomes will improve and providers will have a higher quality of life.
+However, please remember that this model isn’t a get-out-of-jail-free card.
 It may be tempting to build a cash-based island for yourself and forget about the struggles that the physical therapy industry—and the greater healthcare community—is facing.
 So, do your part by staying compliant, demonstrating and measuring your value, and continuing to innovate ways to expand access to care.
 Now is our opportunity to utilize the privileges that come with a strong cash-based model to elevate the entire profession—and ultimately impact our patients’ lives.